Wizard Performance Graph

 Accordingly, the Wizard monitors race morning price changes and betting volume trends over the first 3 hours of race day betting to determine which horses are ‘anticipated’ to run above earlier pre-post expectations and which horses have had their higher probabilities confirmed.

-The Wizard has developed algorithms that identify those horses that are likely to run-to or exceed early expectations and through Wizard Watch Morning Movers makes this information available exclusively to Wizard Plus users.
+The Wizard has developed algorithms that identify those horses that are likely to run-to or exceed early expectations and through Wizard Watch Morning Movers makes this information available exclusively to Wizard users.
 This information can be used in conjunction with traditional ratings analysis, or those horses identified as the significant Morning Movers can be supported on their own merits.

 Supplementing traditional form analysis with the Morning Movers price/volume race morning action has the potential to significantly improve the accuracy of race assessment.

-The Wizard Watch Morning Movers report does not just give the name and number of the horses it also includes on the report some key details from other Wizard Plus pages … the name of the trainer and jockey, the four key Wizard ratings (Wrat, Wmod, Whcp, Wexpk) and also from the Wizard Plus panel there are the Wjktr, Wfilt and Wneg indicators.
+The Wizard Watch Morning Movers report does not just give the name and number of the horses it also includes on the report some key details from other Wizard pages … the name of the trainer and jockey, the four key Wizard ratings (Wrat, Wmod, Whcp, Wexpk) and also from the Wizard Plus panel there are the Wjktr, Wfilt and Wneg indicators.
 Finally, the race distance and class of race is included.

 Given the significance of this early/informed market action, the odds about the Wizard Watch Morning Movers will naturally skew towards the shorter odds, but this is compensated by the strike rate.
 Double figure odds about successful Market Movers are rare, but good each-way odds winners are backable.